Davies Symphony Hall: The Crown Jewel of San Francisco's Classical Music Scene

 Beyond the Main Stage: Discovering Classical Music Throughout San Francisco

 The de Young Museum's Koret Auditorium offers exceptional acoustics in a museum setting, while the Legion of Honor presents regular organ recitals that are included with museum admission.
-These venues demonstrate how San Francisco integrates classical music with other cultural experiences.
+These venues demonstrate how San Francisco integrates classical music with other visual arts experiences.

 The Cultural Lifestyle: Dining and Entertainment Near Davies Hall